Forde Park Community Project

 Making Forde Park a recreation area you can be proud of…

-Forde Park is an 8-acre area of green surrounded by residential properties in Newton Abbot.
-Within it are 3 public hard tennis courts and a croquet lawn.
-Adjacent to these is a disused Pavilion with services including electricity, mains water and inside lavatories.
+Our Pavilion sits in the centre of Forde Park, an 8-acre area of green surrounded by residential properties in Newton Abbot.
+Within the park are 3 public tennis courts and a croquet lawn.

-With the help of generous donations from local residents, we aim to transform the existing pavilion into a vibrant, well used café catering for all park users.
-Staffed by adults with special needs and volunteer helpers, this will not only become a welcome addition to the features of the park but will provide much needed employment opportunities as well.
-Please support us if you can..
+With the help of generous donations from local people and businesses and grants from The National Lottery, Postcode Lottery and Devon County Council, we transformed a disused building into a vibrant, well used café catering for all park users.
+Staffed by adults with additional needs and volunteer helpers, this cafe provides much needed employment opportunities and is a hub for the local community.

 CHAIR